-Under certain operational conditions Alpine assets can interfere with other utilities such as phone wires and railway signaling or with the correct operation of Alpine's own equipment or customers' plant.
+Under certain operational conditions AEL assets can interfere with other utilities such as phone wires and railway signalling or with the correct operation of AEL's own equipment or customers' plant.
 The following codes imposes service levels.

 - NZECP36:1993 Harmonic levels,

 - IEC 61000: Electromagnetic Compatibility,

-- Draft Electricity (Safety) Regulations 2009.
+- Electricity (Safety) Regulations 2010.

-As well there are instances where customers equipment can operate in a manner that interferes with others customers supply and therefore is required to be isolated from the connection to the network.
+As well there are instances where customers' equipment can operate in a manner that interferes with others customers supply and therefore is required to be isolated from the connection to the network.
 Some older style of heat pumps with direct-on-line single phase motors can cause voltage flicker on starting.
+Another main type of plant is variable speed drives (VSD's) used to a large extent to drive irrigation pumps.
+The VSD's inject unwanted harmonic currents into the network which results in harmonic voltages due to the network impedance.
+AEL manages this phenomenon through its Network Harmonic Standard in an effort to protect other consumers' equipment from this power quality issue.